Toyakki/ConVNet_scratch/README.md

-# ConVNet_scratch
+# ConvNet_exploration
-Exploring the modern ConvNet architectures in some basic datasets
+Exploring the modern ConvNet architectures in some image datasets